Software-Defined Cryptography: A Design Feature of Cryptographic Agility: Design Feature of Software-Defined Approach

-Since the path to zero trust is an incremental process that may take years to implement, CISA released the Zero Trust Maturity Model (ZTMM) \cite{CISA} to provide a guideline for the transition to zero trust.
-More specifically, the ZTMM suggests that gradual advancement, from the starting point \emph{`Traditional'} to \emph{`Initial'}, \emph{`Advanced'} and \emph{`Optimal'}, can be achieved over time across five distinct pillars: identity, devices, networks, application \& workloads, and data, as in Figure~\ref{fig:cisa_ztmm}.
+Since the path to zero trust is an incremental process that may take years to implement, CISA released the `Zero Trust Maturity Model' (ZTMM) \cite{CISA} to provide a guideline for the transition to zero trust.
+More specifically, the ZTMM suggests that gradual advancement, from the starting point \emph{traditional} to \emph{initial}, \emph{advanced} and \emph{optimal}, can be achieved over time across five distinct pillars: identity, devices, networks, application \& workloads, and data.
 Each pillar contains details about the cross-cutting capabilities, including visibility and analytics, automation and orchestration, and governance, and the maturity level of each pillar is determined by the level of optimizations of these capabilities.

 To achieve an optimal level of zero trust maturity, the zero trust architecture must be implemented diligently, guided by the design principles of software-defined approaches.
 It is important to note that the optimal level of the 'networks' pillar requires the integration of best practices for crypto-agility in the ZTMM.
 This suggests that the software-defined approach, characterized by abstraction and automation, contributes to the full implementation of both zero trust architecture and crypto-agility.